SanderVA92/timeoff-scheduler-or-tutorial/README.md

 This repository contains
 - [datasets](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/tree/main/datasets) with the public holidays for Berlin and Munich
 - some code to aid in implementation, focus on [domain modelling](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/tree/main/src/mdl) and [visualization](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/tree/main/src/plotting)
-- Jupyter notebooks with [some preparation to implement the model](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/blob/main/notebooks/tutorial.ipynb) independently, and a [completely implemented solution](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/blob/main/notebooks/tutorial-solution.ipynb)
+- Jupyter notebook with [completely implemented version](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/blob/main/notebooks/tutorial-demo.ipynb) which you can browse independently.
-  - Note that the "empty" notebook already contains quite some snippets and focusses on the actual optimization model implementation, i.e. creating variables and using those to define the objective function and constraints.
+   - Changing the model configuration, e.g. preferences and bonus preferrences is possible in the configuration file  (`src/config.py`)
+   - Want to change the cost and/or utility calculation?
+Check `src/utils/calculators.py`

 ## Case study